dotfinally/finallyreact/README.md

 - `npm run test`

-## License

-Copyright © 2023 `dotfinally, LLC`

-Available under the MIT license, which means anyone can use FinallyReact for free, for any purpose.
-Read the full license text in the LICENSE.txt file in the repo.

-FinallyReact is not affiliated with nor endorsed by the ReactJS team or Meta Platforms, Inc.

 ## Contribute

 Anyone is welcome to see source code, contribute new code, give suggestions for improvements, request features, or report issues.
-If you find a problem or have an idea for a new feature, please create an Issue here on [GitHub](https://github.com/dotfinally/finallyreact).
+If you find a problem or have an idea for a new feature, please create an Issue on [GitHub](https://github.com/dotfinally/finallyreact).

 ### Issues